 The best way to “terminate” a user with an Add2Exchange Relationship

-Set log on restrictions if desired
+For the account in question, Set log on restrictions if desired

 Change the password for the termed user